wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.3.2 =
+If you are using mfunc mode and have added ad widgets with a version prior to 0.9.2 please re-save them to regenerate the ad files (fixed for upgrades from 0.9.2).

 = 0.9.3.1 =
 If you are using mfunc mode and have added ad widgets with a version prior to 0.9.2 please re-save them to regenerate the ad files (fixed for upgrades from 0.9.2).